-What is there to see in the area?
+What is there to see and do in the area?
+Lots!

 Picturesque wine villages

-Many of the villages dotted along the wine road (Weinstraße) are very old, quirky and full of timber-framed houses, shaded courtyards, small palaces and ornate Victorian villas of the wine barons.
+Many of the villages strung like pearls along the wine road (Weinstraße) are very old, quirky and full of timber-framed houses, shaded courtyards, pretty gardens, small palaces and ornate Victorian villas of the wine barons.

 Vineyards stretch as far as one can see, and everywhere there are cosy little restaurants and wine bars to sample the local produce.

-Wine festivals are frequent from February until November, inviting visitors to explore the local viticulture and hearty cuisine.
+Wine festivals are frequent from February until November, inviting visitors to explore the local wines and hearty cuisine.
+After the harvest in September, October brings the glorious colours of autumn to the vineyards all around us.

 Neustadt an der Weinstrasse has the largest collection of the oldest surviving buildings in the Palatinate, several going back to the 13th and 14th centuries.
 Many newer additions to the town architecture show the long progression of civic prosperity unspoiled by wars.